 Some trees may start to form multiple trunks.

-If you want it to have only one trunk, choose a main trunk to train into a central leader.
+If you want it to have only one trunk, choose the main trunk to train into a central leader.

 You may see scales and the tulip tree leaf miner (Odontopus calceatus - also known as the sassafras weevil) on this plant.
 Scales can be controlled to some degree at least by using horticultural oil, though this can be difficult since many species have a tough outer layer that acts like armor.